quickapps/docs/eng/developers/field-api.md

 ***

-Field are supposed to store information. **Field data** is usually stored in DB tables, QuickApps CMS provides a basic storage table called `field_data`, though, each field is able to define its own storing system (usually extra tables in DB).
+Field are supposed to store information. **Field info** is usually stored in DB tables, QuickApps CMS provides a basic storage table named
+`field_data`, though, each field is able to define its own storing system (commonly extra tables in DB).
-Also, each field's data-element (row in the table) must have an unique ID in that storing system, and such data is associated to an unique Model record.
+Also, each field's info-element (record in the storage system) must have an unique ID in that storage system, and such data is associated to an unique Model record.

-For example, the core field `FieldText` uses the `field_data` table to store all the information users write on its instances.
+An example.
+The core field `FieldText` uses the `field_data` table to store all the information users write on its instances.
 Each piece of information has a unique ID on the `field_data` table.

+Anyway, is important you to understand that Fields may implement any kind of storage system, this means using DB tables is not required.
+For example, some Field may have decided to implement a storage system using a file-cache based system using CakePHP's Cache system.

+***

+**Basically**, and in common words, Fields allows you to dynamically "expand" your table columns.
+For example, if you need to store User's phone, what you do is simply attach a Field to User entity to hold this information, and in this way there is need to alter User's schema.

+####### Glossary

+-	Entity: Model, commonly a table in your database. e.g.: an `users` table
+-	Field: A particular module responsible of manage the storing proccess of specific data.
+-	Field instance: Field attached to a single Entity.
+-	Storage system: Where fields stores all the info of its instances.
+-	Field's info: A paricular piece of data which belongs to a unique entity record.

 Understanding Entity-Field relations
 ====================================

 Entity -> hasMany -> Field Instances:
 -------------------------------------

-Entities (models) may have multiple instances of the same field handler.
+Entities may have multiple instances of the same Field.
-e.g.: User model may define two fields, `last name` and `age`, both represented by a textbox, means that each field (last name and age) is an instance of the same Field handler `FieldText`.
+e.g.: The User entity may define two additional fields, `last name` and `age`, both represented by a textbox, means that each field (last name and age) is an instance of the same Field handler `FieldText`.